Nooby/nooby.github.io/index.md

 ### Summary

-Tech Lead with extensive experience in Software Development and Architecture.
-Skilled in leading teams, designing and developing web applications, and implementing innovative solutions.
+Experienced Tech Lead and Software Developer with a proven track record of leading teams and delivering innovative solutions in the web application domain.
+Skilled in software development and architecture using languages such as Go, Python, and C#.
-Currently pursuing a BSc in Computing and IT with a focus on software engineering, cyber security, and IT management.
+Currently pursuing a BSc in Computing and IT, with a focus on software engineering, cyber security, and management, demonstrating a commitment to continuous learning and professional growth.

 ## Professional Experience